How much do you charge for Male and Female Waxing?

 If you have those areas repeatedly waxed over long periods of time, often the hair re-growth is much softer and finer.

-On what areas of my body can you waxing for me?
+Which areas of my body can you wax for me?

 We can remove hair from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs.
 We can also do intimate male waxing (the infamous "back, sac and crack") as well as removing hair from your buttocks, or giving you a Brazilian, Boyzilian or a Hollywood waxing.